dnanexus/dxfuse/README.md

 # Download benchmarks

-Streaming a file from DNAnexus using dxfuse performs similiarly to dx-toolkit.
+Streaming a file from DNAnexus using dxfuse performs similarly to dx-toolkit.
 The following table shows performance across several instance types.
 The benchmark was *how many seconds does it take to download a file of size X?* The lower the number, the better.
 The two